 The features that make this jacket so breathable and good for layering also leave it defenseless against the elements.
 Rain, even light rain, soaks right through the R1 like a sponge, and it does little to block the wind.
 This fleece layers well under a wind jacket or a hardshell, so when conditions take a turn for the worse, put your thumbs through the thumb loops and layer up.

 If you are looking for a fleece jacket that can protect you from the elements a little better, the Patagonia R1 TechFace Hoody is a great option.
 It's made with a "hard face" fleece that repels the wind and rain more than this model, but it's not nearly as breathable.
 If you're looking for a stand-alone model against winter weather, the heavy North Face Denali 2 is your best bet.
 Alternately, our soft shell jacket review contains more options when it comes to fleece/shell hybrids.

-also stuffs down quickly in the bottom of your pack, making it an excellent just-in-case layer for those long days that don't end until the sun goes down and the temps start to drop.
+The R1 also stuffs down quickly in the bottom of your pack, making it an excellent just-in-case layer for those long days that don't end until the sun goes down and the temps start to drop.

 This fleece jacket is a year-round performer in the mountains.
 We especially liked wearing it climbing, hiking, and running on chilly days when a heavier layer was too warm.
 It also works well for aerobic winter activities like cross-country skiing or ski touring.
-While it doesn't work as a stand-alone piece for all weather conditions, it is a welcome addition to any layering system and we had a hard time finding a reason to take it off.
+While it doesn't work as a stand-alone piece for all weather conditions, it is a welcome addition to any layering system, and we had a hard time finding a reason to take it off.

 The Patagonia R1 Hoody is about as close to perfection as it gets when looking for a breathable mid-layer, and for its all-around appeal, we've awarded it our Editors' Choice award.
 It adds just the right amount of warmth and the Polartec Power Grid material breathes amazingly well, keeping you warm and dry even when you're working hard.
 It is lightweight and is hardly noticeable when packed in a backpack.
 Use it as a mid-layer during those mid-winter hikes or a standalone jacket on a crisp spring/autumn day at the cliffs.
-If you are in the market for a technical fleece for climbing, skiing, hiking, running or any activity that requires using a layering system, then look no further than the R1 Fleece Hoody.
+If you are in the market for a technical fleece for climbing, skiing, hiking, running or any activity that requires using a layering system, then look no further than the R1 Hoody.